 For setting up iCloud Drive, you need an iOS device.
 You also need your mobile device to be running iOS 13 or your MAC running Catalina. iCloud is an integral part of the mobile app development process.
 For Windows 10, it must be the most recently updated version to run iCloud.
 With Windows 10, you will still need to download Safari 9.1.

 With iCloud, you can choose from several different plans.
 There are four types of plans available at different prices and storage sizes.
 These plans are available on every Apple device.

-- Before deciding and going to buy a storage program, there are few things to keep in mind.
+- Before deciding and going to buy a storage program, there are a few things to keep in mind.

-- You need to upgrade your phone if your iPhone or iPad is taking up all the iCloud storage.
+- You need to upgrade your phone if your iPhone or iPad is taking up all the Apple iCloud storage.

 - You will need more storage space, if you want to sync it with your desktop it will need more storage.

 Apple iCloud Pricing and Storage Plans in 2023

 Is your iCloud storage full?
 The service offers a few different plans. iCloud pricing is as follows:

 Monthly 50 GB Plan

 You can upgrade your plan from 5GB to 50GB.
 This is a plan that allows you to back up iPhones and iPad with images and data.
 This plan is for two Apple devices and it costs $0.99 per month.
 It is ideal for a person who does not take a lot of pictures.

 If you want a monthly plan for storing backups on multiple devices then you go for this plan.
 It costs $2.99/month.
 It can also be a superb plan for individuals who need a lot of storage space or need to backup tons of files.